ombori/grid-docs/cli/reference.md

 To see a guided-through guide to create an app check out [Building your first app](/app-development/building-your-first-app)

 #### Publish
-To publish an app, make sure you have configuraed it correctly.
+To publish an app, make sure you have configured it correctly.
 Check the [Building your first app](/app-development/building-your-first-app) guide if you don't know how.

 Once you've configured your app, you are ready to publish.
 Run the publish command